 Teaching covers the learning outcomes required by the General Pharmaceutical Council.
 The subject matter is delivered at Master’s Level (SCQF Level 11) and covers therapeutics, pharmaceutical care planning, clinical skills, consultation skills and public health.
-More information on the GPhC learning outcomes can be found here.

 The module comprises three elements: online learning, a period of teaching and training on-campus and a period of learning in practice.

 The module is delivered almost entirely by distance-learning using a range of web-based learning materials.
 There is a mandatory one week on-campus period at the university when you will study elements of the module which are more effectively taught and assessed face-to-face such as communication and history-taking, consultation skills and the development and synthesis of treatment plans for individual patients.
 During the residential week there are also highly relevant presentations from a number of external experts.

 The residential week for the January intake is at the end of April/ beginning of May; the September intake has its residential week in January.

 The University regularly reviews its courses.
 Course content and structure may change over time.
 See our course and module disclaimer for more information.

 Presentation of module materials is based on the principles of adult learning theory which stress the importance of involving the learner at all stages of the learning process.
 This is fully compatible with the philosophy of continuing professional development (CPD), encouraging you to:

 - reflect and define your own learning needs